-Today, in this article I will tell you or even guide you on how much can an international student earn in Cyprus and the situation of international students here.
+Today, in this article, I will tell you or even guide you on how much can an international student earn in Cyprus and international students’ situation here.
 After reading the article, you could be the judge.

 How many hours can an international student work in Cyprus?

-Legally, an international student can only work 20 hours a week and that also after 6 months of arriving in Cyprus.
+Legally, an international student can only work 20 hours a week, and that also after six months of arriving in Cyprus.

 Let me explain it to you.

 When you come to Cyprus on a student visa, the first thing you have to do is visit your college.
 The college will set you an appointment date with the Migration & Labour office.
-When the Migration Office will process your documents, then only you will be considered as a legal student in Cyprus.
+When the Migration Office processes your documents, you will be considered a legal student in Cyprus.

 Read here about what to do after coming to Cyprus on a student visa.
-The article has step by step guide, and I am sure it will be very helpful for you.
+The article has a step-by-step guide, and I am sure it will be beneficial for you.

-Since the day you are registered in the Migration office, your 6 months will be counted.
+Since the day you are registered in the Migration office, your six months will be counted.